Kreisker chapel: Pulpit

-The Kreisker pulpit ("chaire à prêcher") in fact came from the cathedral in 1975.
+The 18th-century Kreisker pulpit (French: chaire à prêcher) came from the cathedral in 1975.
 It dates to the 18th century.
 The "abat-voix" is covered by a dome surmounted by an angel playing a trumpet.
-Two caryatids decorate the pulpit and the pulpit stairway is decorated with bas-reliefs depicting the Virgin Mary with child, Saint Paul and Saint Paul Aurélien.
+Two caryatids decorate the pulpit and the stairway is decorated with bas-reliefs depicting the Virgin Mary with child, Saint Paul and Saint Paul Aurélien.

 Autel de la Vierge

 Memorial to Mons Péron

 Péron was a principal of the Léon college who died in 1827.

 Statue of Christ awaiting crucifixion

-This dramatic sculpture of Jesus Christ awaiting crucifixion, his hands tied and his body bloodied from the beating he had sustained dates to the 16th century.
+This dramatic sculpture of Jesus Christ awaiting crucifixion (French: Christ aux liens), his hands tied and his body bloodied from the beating he had sustained, dates to the 16th century.
 The statue is carved from wood and polychromed.
-This statue is shown on the front cover.